 Tokyo Classical Music Events

 Classical music is a year round phenomena in Tokyo although the spring and autumn when the cherry blossoms are out or the leaves are turning are favored times to venture out and get cultural for many – thus creating more competition for tickets.
 While there are of course many smaller musical events on offer throughout the city, La Folle Journee—French for “The Crazy Day”—is by far the most prominent.

 La Folle Journee is a classical music festival modeled on the French one of the same name that was first started in Tokyo in 2005 and features performances of around 45 minutes, each taking place in Tokyo International Forum near Yurakucho Station on the JR Yamanote line from morning till night.
 Numerous performances are typically spread over three days at prices of between 700 and 3,000 yen to view.
 While relatively cheap prices ensure that everyone from novices to musical connoisseurs can enjoy themselves, please book early as the event takes place during Golden Week.

 Suntory Hall, New National Theatre Tokyo and Other Venues Will Keep Up the Musical Magic

-So, whether you are here long term or short, have a mad passion for classical music and opera or not, perhaps just a passing or casual interest, it is worth getting along to at least one performance while in Tokyo.
-Other cities in Europe may claim a longer history in putting on classical music performances and Americans might cram more into bigger theatres, but Tokyo, arguably, does it best of all!
+So, whether you are here long term or short, have a mad passion for classical music and opera or not, perhaps just a passing or casual interest, it is worth checking out at least one performance while in Tokyo.
+Other cities in Europe may claim a longer history of putting on classical music performances and the Americans might cram more into bigger theaters, but Tokyo, arguably, does it best of all!
 If you are inclined to enjoy higher culture, you might also try some of the art museums and galleries that Tokyo has to offer as well.
 However you choose to spend your time, PLAZA HOMES is here to help.